London Society takes its problems to Sherlock Holmes. Everyone else goes to Arrowood.

 It’s 1895 and London is scared.
 A killer haunts the city’s streets.
 The poor are hungry.
 Crime bosses are taking control and the police force stretched to breaking point.
 While the rich turn to Sherlock Holmes, the celebrated private detective rarely visits the densely populated streets of South London, where the crimes are sleazier and the people are poorer.
 In a dark corner of Southwark, victims turn to a man who despises Holmes, his wealthy clientele and his showy forensic approach to crime: Arrowood – self-taught psychologist, occasional drunkard and private investigator.
 When a man mysteriously disappears and Arrowood’s best lead is murdered before his eyes, he and his sidekick Barnett face their toughest quest yet: to capture the head of the most notorious gang in London.

 Arrowood is published by HQ Harper Collins in the UK, Australia and New Zealand, and Mira in the USA and Canada.
-More details to follow about other territories soon.
+It is published in translation in Polish, Dutch, French, Spanish, German, Finnish, Danish, with other languages to follow later in 2018/9.

 About the author